bluerobotics/ping-viewer/docs/display-settings.md

 ## Menu Items

 - **Units:**
-Select the units (meters or feet) for the application to display
+Select the units (Metric [meters] or Imperial [feets]) for the application to display

 - **Theme:**
-Select the application menu theme (light or dark)
+Select the application menu theme (Light or Dark)

+- **Enable Always-On-Top mode:**
+The application will be over (in front of) all other windows.

+- **Opacity:**
+Select the application opacity.
+Used to partially view content (e.g. video stream) behind the application window.

 - **Enable Replay Menu:**
 Enable the [Replay Menu](replay-data.md)

+- **Enable Real-Time Replay:**
+Shows playback as it was recorded (ie what you would see from a screen recording when the data was captured).
+Sets profile messages to display based on recorded timestamps, instead of using a constant period/update rate.

 - **Head Down (Ping360 only):**
 Project the polar scan as though [viewing the seabed](https://bluerobotics.com/learn/understanding-and-using-scanning-sonars/#viewing-the-seabed).

 - **Flip A-Scan**:
 Flip between furthers/closest ping data at the top of the [Return Plot](index.md#return-plot).